November 23 2023

 There are two categories:

-- evaluation based on the organization’s mandate
+- evaluation based on the collective’s mandate

-- evaluation based on intersectionality
+- evaluation based on the Conseil’s strategic impact priorities

 Why are there criteria based on the mandate?